 It is important to make sure that the surgeon you choose has the ability to perform surgery which is complicated.
 Unfortunately, many otolaryngologists do not have the ability to perform surgery optimally.
 A surgeon must perform several hundred endoscopic surgeries before the complication rate is minimized.
 In addition, the surgeon must perform many operations per year in order to maintain skill.
 The surgeon who performed surgery on me typically does several hundred endoscopic sinus surgeries per year.

 It is not unusual for patients to have some amount of pain after surgery, often requiring narcotics.
 This should diminish rapidly within a few days, so that typically most patients are able to go back to work and resume normal activities after 1-2 weeks.
 If this does not happen, the reasons should be investigated.
+Typically, most patients are at 90% of normal within 6 weeks.

 or